 Jonathan Haidt (pronounced “height”) is a social psychologist at New York University’s Stern School of Business.
 He received his Ph.D. from the University of Pennsylvania in 1992, and taught for 16 years in the department of psychology at the University of Virginia

 Haidt is the author of The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom, and of The New York Times bestsellers The Righteous Mind: Why Good People are Divided by Politics and Religion, and The Coddling of the American Mind: How Good Intentions and Bad Ideas are Setting Up a Generation for Failure (co-authored with Greg Lukianoff).
+He has written more than 100 academic articles.
 In 2019 he was inducted into the American Academy of Arts and Sciences, and was chosen by Prospect magazine as one of the world's "Top 50 Thinkers."
 He has given four TED talks.

 For a longer bio, see here.

 Also see Haidt's main website: JonathanHaidt.com